The Unforgiven - All-Rounder

 S2 Special Super), but it destroys all other projectiles.

-When facing a team that has a Point or Assist Champ looking to use projectiles, throw up a Wind Wall to shut down their pressure.
+When facing a team that has a Point or Assist champ looking to use projectiles, throw up a Wind Wall to shut down their pressure.

 S1 Special or